yevheniizh/yevheniizh/README.md

 # 👋 Hi, I’m Yevhenii.

-Frontend developer with 1 year of experience in core Javascript and React.
+Ambitious frontend developer with 3 years of experience in JS, TS and React.
-Has 4 years technical background of industrial hydraulic engineering.
+Proactive team player, focused on product quality and customer needs.
+Follow frontend best practices and promote them within the team. 👨‍💻

 <!--
-**zzzhyrov/zzzhyrov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**yevheniizh/yevheniizh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: